 Based on the studies performed thus far, MDOT SHA recommends installation of highway traffic noise abatement in the form of a barrier for the NSAs as reflected in Table 4-15.
 These preliminary indications of likely abatement measures are based upon preliminary design for barrier square footage equal to or less than the maximum amount allowed per benefited residence by the MDOT SHA Highway Noise Abatement Planning and Engineering Guidelines.
 Concrete is the typical material used for construction of noise barriers and is assumed as part of the barrier analysis; however, a final determination of material will be made in final design, based upon FHWA requirements to achieve a minimum 20 dB(A) Transmission Loss in accordance with ASTM Recommended Practice E413-87.
 The findings in this analysis are based upon preliminary design information.
-A preliminary determination of horizontal and vertical alignment for the noise barriers was made (Table 4-15); however, final determination of barrier dimensions will be made in final design.
+A preliminary determination of barrier dimensions will be made in final design.
 Engineering changes reflected in final design could alter the conclusions reached in this analysis, leading to recommendations to add or omit noise barrier locations.
 A Final Design Noise Analysis will be performed for this Study based on detailed engineering information during the design phase.
 The views and opinions of all benefited property owners and residents will be solicited through public involvement and outreach activities during final design.